Duane Library 134

 B.A. - University of North Carolina

-Modern Protestant theology (18th century to the present); modernity/postmodernity and religion; postcolonialsim and the circum-Atlantic; theory and method in the study of religion; religion/theology and new media; social media and religious communities; theological aesthetics; theology, religious practice, and popular culture.
+Modern Protestant theology (18th century to the present); modernity/postmodernity and religion; postcolonialsim and the circum-Atlantic world; theory and method in the study of religion; religion/theology and new media; social media and religious communities; theological aesthetics; theology, religious practice, and popular culture.

 Dr. Reklis is interested in the conditions of possibility that make theological belief and practice possible at any given moment.
 This means that she examines the historical context, material conditions, intellectual histories, and networks of exchange and power that contribute to different ways of being Christian at different times and places.
 She spends most of her time thinking about Protestants – and especially Calvinists – from the 18th- 20th century, but she is also interested in what theology does in the world today and how it does it.
-Her first book-length project lays the groundwork for a theology of culture traced through bodily gesture using colonial theologian Jonathan Edwards and the Making of Modernity (forthcoming, Oxford University Press), examines Jonathan Edwards’s contribution to the public debates around the ecstatic and excessive bodily performances of 18th century religious revivals as a way of tracing an alternative modern subjectivity to the one being forged in the confluence of early global capitalism and early Enlightenment rationalism.
+Her first book-length project, Theology and the Kinesthetic Imagination: Jonathan Edwards and the Making of Modernity (forthcoming, Oxford University Press), examines Jonathan Edwards’s contribution to the public debates around the ecstatic and excessive bodily performances of 18th century religious revivals as a way of tracing an alternative modern subjectivity to the one being forged in the confluence of early global capitalism and early Enlightenment rationalism.
 Situating Edwards in conversation with discourses about the making of modernity in the 18th century also relocates North American Reformed theology in its circum-Atlantic context, a context that describes the exchange of goods and ideas in circulation from Europe, Africa, the Caribbean and the Americas that created the material conditions for modernity.

 Her interest in conditions of theological possibility come together in several extracurricular projects.
 She is a Research Fellow for the New Media Project at Union Theological Seminary, where she blogs regularly on theology, religious practice, and new media use.
 She is Co-Director of the Institute for Art, Religion and Social Justice, which she co-founded in 2009 with artist AA Bronson.
 And she is a regular contributor to the “On Media” column for The Christian Century.
-She co-founded and continues to run a blog on theology and popular culture, The Moth Chase
+She co-founded and continues to run a blog on theology and popular culture, The Moth Chase.

 “Nothing But the Blood: What Vampires Can Teach us about Consumer Capitalism and Human Desire,” Sojourners, August 2012, Vol. 41 No. 8, p.
 40-44 (winner of the Award of Merit, Associated Church Press, 2013).

 “Reflections on Art and Sensory Contention at a Christian Seminary,” Sensational Religion: Sense and Contention in Material Practice.
-Edited by Sally Promey, Yale University Press (forthcoming).
+Edited by Sally Promey, Yale University Press (forthcoming spring 2014).

 “The Choreography of Feminist Theology,” Reflections, Spring 2011, Vol. 98 Number 1, p 38-41.